atomist-skills/terraform-skill/README.md

 1. Select Google Cloud Provider (GCP) Credential

 The GCP provider supports enabling multiple authorizations to support different teams or use cases.
-In the configuration you must select which of these authorizations to use in the `Which Google Cloud Provider credential should be used?` drop down.
+In the configuration, you must select which of these authorizations to use in the `Which Google Cloud Provider credential should be used?` drop down.

 2. Determine Repository Scope

-The repository selector at the bottom of the configuration for allows you to specify which repostories should have this skill run against them.
+The repository selector at the bottom of the configuration allows you to specify which repostories should have this skill run against them.
 You may decide to setup only specific repositories or let the skill run against entire organizations depending on your use case.